 How to Be Successful When Working Remotely: 10 Tips and Tricks to Follow

-According to a U.S. survey done by OwlLabs in 2019, 62% of respondents claim to work from home on either a full-time or part-time basis.
+According to a U.S. survey done by OwlLabs in 2019, nearly a third of Americans (approximately 51 million) worked from home on either a full-time or part-time basis.
 Due to jobs that let you ditch the traditional office environment, and the flexibility that working from home allows, the OwlLabs survey proves that working from home is showing a serious spike in popularity.

 There is, however, one problem that can plague new and seasoned remote-workers alike: how do you stay on task and maintain a work/home separation without being distracted or burdened by your physical surroundings?
 Below are a few tips that can help you succeed when working from home.

 This is arguably one of the most important tips for any freelance or remote worker working from home.
 Getting and staying organized can help you stay on task and feel more productive in your working space.
 To start getting organized, try:

 - Keeping your workspace free of clutter;

 - Keeping all daily-use items readily accessible;

 - Designating a space for printing, mailing, writing, and so on.

 Even when working from home, you still need to make sure you have all the proper tools to succeed.
 This can include basic office supplies like a stapler, three-hole punch, or folders — or even bigger purchases, like a filing cabinet, a printer/scanner, or a dedicated storage unit to reduce unnecessary clutter.

 Once you’ve outfitted your office or workspace, it’s time to turn to intangible business essentials that will keep your work on track, no matter where you are.
 This includes a company blog, mobile apps, business security solutions, financial managing software, or any other intangible tool you need to complete your work.